auth0/auth0-PHP/README.md

 ### Using Organizations

 [Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

-Using Organizations, you can:

-- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your application as organizations.
-- Manage their membership in a variety of ways, including user invitation.
-- Configure branded, federated login flows for each Organization.
-- Implement role-based access control, such that users can have different roles when authenticating in the context of various organizations.
-- Build administration capabilities into your products, using the Organizations API, so that those businesses can manage their organizations.

-Note that Organizations is currently only available to customers on our Enterprise and Startup subscription plans.
+Organizations are currently only available to customers on our Enterprise and Startup subscription plans.

 #### Initializing the SDK with Organizations